moonlight-stream/nvidia-gamestream-issues/README.md

-# nvidia-gamestream-known-issues
+# Nvidia GameStream issues
-Repository for tracking known GameStream issues that require a fix from Nvidia
+Repository for tracking GameStream issues that require a fix from Nvidia